A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Numerical Experiments

-which are the differences between the invariants \eqref{cl1}, \eqref{cl2}, \eqref{cl3} and their discrete counterparts.
-From Table \ref{invs}, we observe that the density is conserved up to double precision accuracy for all values of $\varepsilon$ as expected.
-The energy is also conserved up to double precision accuracy while the error in the momentum is single precision for all $\varepsilon$ values tested.
+In this case we take $p(t)=\frac{\ep}{50}, \ q(t)=\frac{1}{\ep}, \forall t$ and we expect that both mass and energy are conserved at the discrete level.
+We allow $\ep$ to vary in order to analyze how this affects the errors in the conservation laws. {We then compute the global conservation law errors \eqref{DMC}, \eqref{DEC}, given by

-Next, we test how the conservation law errors behave for $\varepsilon = 0.01$ as we reduce the time step length $k$.
-Recall from Section 4 that we expect that $\mathcal{E}_e^N = \mathcal{O}(k^2)$ which is indeed what we observe in Table \ref{invek2}.
-By contrast, surprisingly, the momentum error $\mathcal{M}_e^N$ does not reduce as either $k \to 0^+$ or as $h \to 0^+$ instead remaining more or less constant.
+(Note that this definition of global energy error only applies to constant coefficients.) } From Table \ref{invs}, we observe that the density and the energy are conserved to double precision accuracy for all values of $\varepsilon$ as expected. {\em Note that each row is roughly 1000 time-steps after the previous one.}